The Best Sciatic Nerve Exercises

 Warm-up:

-Within a couple of days following a sciatic nerve attack and the pain is subsiding you can begin to do easy stretches and warm-up exercises to bring circulation and warmth back to the legs and lumbar spine.
+Within a couple of days following a sciatic nerve attack and the pain is subsiding you can begin to do easy back and hip stretches and warm-up exercises to bring circulation and warmth back to the legs and lumbar spine.

-This may include walking, taking a hot shower, or lying on the floor and doing gentle stretches to help increase your range of movement before you do sciatic exercises.
+Gentle ways to relax and warm up the sciatic nerve may include walking, taking a hot shower, or lying on the floor and doing gentle stretches like the low back stretch shown above to help increase your range of movement before you do sciatic exercises.

 You can do whatever feels best to you.